 Even if you cut down on paper with scanners and e-forms, you’re still going to need a way to manage that information.
 That’s where a document and/or content management system comes in.

 These systems are specifically designed to store, find, and move information.
 A document management system is best for storing, retrieving, and sharing your scanned and electronic documents.
 A content management system (like Laserfiche) allows for storing all kinds of information (pictures, mp3 files, videos, digital faxes, etc. in addition to documents) and has advanced features like workflow to help speed up your business processes.

 Yes, Google Docs and Microsoft SharePoint can act as central repositories for your electronic documents.
 But specialized document management software will allow for editing, annotating, and much more secure sharing with easy integrations into the systems you already use.

 There are a lot of choices for content management, so make sure that you do your research (or consult with a firm) and think about what you want the future state of your company to look like.
 Picking a system with the right advanced features, even if you don’t implement them all at once, will make sure that you stay committed!

-To learn more about document management, see our blog post: Everything You Need to Know About Document Management and Everything You Need to Know About Content Services.
+To learn more about document and content management, see our blog posts: Everything You Need to Know About Document Management and Everything You Need to Know About Content Services.